 I spoke to a person at the Convention who has a couple of WWII Jeeps that are in the same condition as when they were sold as surplus in 1945.
 He fully appreciates the value that these originals, both monetarily and historically.
 Whereas a WWII Jeep restored to number one condition will command a price of at least $40,000, this fellow said he has turned down offers over $75,000 for one of the unrestored Jeeps.
 What more do you to convince you of the value of “original condition?”

 Thankfully, the Military Vehicle Preservation Association is working toward that goal.
 While it is still a work-in-progress, the MVPA’s judging committee has set forth the definition of an “Original Class.”
-The description of this appeared in the April/May issue of Supply Line, the MVPA's former magazine before it was incorporated into the organization's current periodical, History in Motion.
+The description of this appeared in an issue of Supply Line, the MVPA's former magazine before it was incorporated into the organization's current periodical, History in Motion.
 The description is reprinted here:

 “Original class vehicles are those unrestored specimens often referred to as “barn finds” or “survivor” vehicles.
 Vehicles meeting the MVPA’s definition (above) of an Original Class vehicle may be awarded an MVPA Original Class Certificate of Recognition.”

 This special class in judging and / or recognition of original condition vehicles was long overdue do hope the judging committee receives the support to further develop the class, thereby encouraging owners to consider the value of an unrestored vehicle.